-Gareth takes up his appointment in April 2018.
-He will also be a member of the CMA’s specialist utility panel.
+Gareth was appointed in April 2018.
+He is also be a member of the CMA’s specialist utility panel.
 Since 2012 he has been an independent consultant, advising on regulation in the telecommunications and postal sectors.
 Prior to that he was a Partner in the management consulting practice of PricewaterhouseCoopers (1997-2002) and Director of Competition Policy at Ofcom (2004-2011).
 He also acted as Interim Director of Regulation at Royal Mail during the period immediately before and after its privatisation in October 2013.

 Richard was appointed in October 2017 and is a member of the CMA’s specialist utility panel.
 He was Group Public Policy Director at Vodafone Group plc between 2001 and 2013 and worked in the telecommunications industry prior to that.
 He currently serves as an adviser in the global telecommunications sector, a Research Fellow at the Centre on Regulation in Europe in Brussels, a Member of the National Infrastructure Commission for Wales, and lectures at University College and King’s College, London.
 Previously he was a special adviser to the House of Lords EU Select Committee, a Senior International Adviser to Wiley Rein LLP in Washington DC, an Associate at Frontier Economics and an Advisory Board Member at Gigaclear plc.